Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 To further investigate the choice of the baseline, \fig{IG6} shows the value of the baseline output $F(\B x_0)$ as a function of the length of the text (number of tokens $k$).
 In this case, the lower the baseline output value $F(\B x_0)$, the better the approach, since the deviation of the sum of attributions with respect to the true value $F(\B x)$ is controlled (see also \e{IG4}).
 Above in \fig{IG6} we display the true value of the baseline output, which is then normalized by the text length $k$ below in the figure in order to capture the average contribution on each single token, that is, its real impact.
 From the figure, we clearly see that the \emph{mask} baseline (in blue) shows pretty constant behavior that, however, is constantly outperformed by the \emph{zero} baseline (in yellow). \emph{Padding} baseline (in red) and \emph{mean} baseline (in green) exhibit a similar behavior, with a peak at low $k$, and a high saturation value at large $k$, with \emph{mean} providing the highest values.
 They are also outperformed by the \emph{zero} baseline, except for a very small region in the interval $k\in[10,20]$ where, however, we observe the lowest values of $F(\B x_0)$.
 For this reason, the \emph{zero} baseline is the preferred choice, as it exhibits the best or the highest performance throughout $k$.

 Some further insights are provided in \fig{IG12} and \fig{IG10} regarding the choice of the number of steps $N$.
 In general, as we can appreciate from \fig{IG12}, the role of the parameter $N$ is not captured by comprehensiveness and sufficiency measures, at least for $N$ in a reasonable range $N\ge50$.
 In fact, the curves in \fig{IG12} almost perfectly superpose.
-We observe that, although in \fig{IG12} we show a result for the Snippets dataset with zero baseline only, this behavior was found to be consistent over the different datasets and the different baseline choices, although we do not show this explicitly, as it carries little information.
+We observe that, although in \fig{IG12} we show a result for the ``snippets'' dataset with zero baseline only, this behavior was found to be consistent over the different datasets and the different baseline choices, although we do not show this explicitly, as it carries little information.

-The role of the number of steps $N$ is better captured by the approximation error statistics displayed in \fig{IG10} for $N$ that spans in $50$, $100$, $300$, $700$, and $1000$, and for different choices of the baseline.
+The role of the number of steps $N$ is better captured by the approximation error statistics displayed in \fig{IG10} for $N$ that spans $50$, $100$, $300$, $700$, and $1000$, and for different choices of the baseline.
 We separately report the statistic for the aggregated datasets (above) and the Snippets dataset only (below).
 The box plot reports the 25\%, 50\%, and 75\% quartiles (colored box) and outliers.
-From the plot above in \fig{IG10} we clearly see that the best performance is achieved with \emph{zero} and \emph{baselines}, a small loss is experienced by the \emph{padding} baseline, while the \emph{mean} baseline provides the worst performance.
+From the plot above in \fig{IG10} we clearly see that the best performance is achieved with \emph{mask}, a small loss is experienced by the \emph{zero} baseline, while the \emph{padding} and \emph{mean} baselines provide the worst performance.
 Note how the performance tends to saturate for a number of steps greater than or equal to $N=300$, especially for \emph{zero} and \emph{mask}.
 This saturation effect, which we verified to be associated with the performance for short sentences, is evidenced by the plot below in \fig{IG10}, practically setting $N=300$ as a reliable choice.

 In conclusion, the most reliable choice for \ac{IG} is identified in the \emph{zero} baseline, as it consistently provides among the best performance in comprehensiveness and sufficiency (see \fig{IG4}), the most reliable baseline output values (see \fig{IG6}) and among the best performance in approximation error (\fig{IG10}).
-The number of steps is set to $N=300$, this choice being able to provide a highly reliable outcome, especially for short sentences (see \fig{IG10}, below).
+The number of steps is set to $N=300$, as this choice provides a highly reliable outcome, especially for short sentences (see \fig{IG10}, below).